CarCareTruth Score

 A good fit for owners spot-cleaning auto carpet, cloth seats, and floor-adjacent fabric, who also want to touch up light soiling on a standard OEM cloth headliner with careful, low-moisture application.
 Owners whose main job is the headliner should know a saturation-limiting aerosol foam is more forgiving on the backing board than this liquid spray, and owners of foam-backed or suede-style headliner materials should verify compatibility first, since community data for those substrates is thin.
 Buyers chasing deep-set smoke or pet odor should pair it with an enzymatic treatment, because this is a surfactant cleaner, not an odor neutralizer.

 No safety data sheet is on file for MK37-312, so safety data reflects the disclosed product information only, and the 5.0 health score reflects that missing data, not a confirmed hazard.
-The front label shows no GHS signal word and the Amazon listing carries no California Prop 65 warning, both consistent with a water-based surfactant formula, but the classification cannot be verified without the document.
+The front label shows no GHS signal word and the product listing carries no California Prop 65 warning, both consistent with a water-based surfactant formula, but the classification cannot be verified without the document.
 Used overhead on a headliner, the liquid mist falls downward toward the applicator face, so eye and inhalation exposure are more plausible than in floor-level cleaning; apply with the doors open.
 The dirty blotting cloth goes into the laundry, so the drain pathway is real even at low volumes.
 VOC is undisclosed but expected low given the water base and the brand's VOC-compliant claim.

 Community and owner reports document using it to spot-clean cloth headliners, and it is water-based and ready-to-use.
 The catch is the format: this is a liquid trigger spray, not an aerosol foam, so it deposits more moisture per pass.
 Headliner backing boards are cardboard or foam and cannot tolerate saturation, so the safe technique is to mist lightly onto a cloth or the surface, blot promptly, and avoid soaking the fabric.
 Some owners note that a cleaned headliner spot can look slightly different from the surrounding untreated area, so feathering the edges helps avoid a visible halo.